wigig-tools/wigig-module/README.md

     ./waf configure --disable-examples --disable-tests --disable-python --enable-modules='applications','core','internet','point-to-point','wifi','flow-monitor','spectrum' --enable-static -d optimized
     ./waf build

 Warning: The previous command will generate large executable files.
-Make sure you have large free space in your system.
+Make sure you have enough free space in your system.

 ### How to Run
 Our WiGig module includes an extensive set of tutorial scripts located in the scratch folder.
 A user can explore these examples to test and validate the performance of our framework.
-At the beginning of each script, we added a detailed description regarding the tested functionality, network topology, expected output, and usage method.
+At the beginning of each simulation script, we added a detailed description regarding the tested functionality, network topology, expected output, and usage method.

 ## Publications
 The following papers include background on IEEE 802.11ad/ay, implementation details, and evaluation for the WiGig model.
 If you use our framework in your research, please cite the following papers: